 These salt crystal leaves are the perfect fall science experiment, and cleverly mimic the appearance of frost on a fall leaf.

-The salt crystal leaves experiment will make you a science wizard
+This salt crystal leaves science experiment will make you a science wizard!

 I love how these leaves become crusted with sparkly, perfect salt crystals.
 It’s such a pretty way to learn about ionic bonds!